thejustinwalsh/CML/README.md

 Installation
 ----
 To install, run 'haxelib install cannonml'.
-Then add '&lt;haxelib name="openfl-ouya" /&gt;' to your project.xml.
+Then add '&lt;haxelib name="cannonml" /&gt;' to your project.xml.